-zero when BK-SIC loss becomes unphysical, i.e. when it exceeds the observational BK-SIC, and stays constant as soon as the model's BK seas are ice-free.
-The constant is the erroneous amount of BK-SIC loss in that model multiplied by the specified causal effect CE_m on SPV (see Fig. 5a).
-For models with too little initial sea ice, the bias-adjustment function ramps down from zero starting when the BK seas are ice-free and remains constant after when the model would have been ice-free had it had a realistic initial BK-SIC (see Methods).
+Fig. 7b indicates for each model the periods before and after the BK Seas have become ice-free as well as the periods where a bias adjustment is needed.
+For models with too much initial sea ice, the bias-adjustment function ramps up from zero when BK-SIC loss becomes unphysical, i.e. when it exceeds the observational BK-SIC, and stays constant as soon as the model's BK Seas are ice-free.
+The constant is the erroneous amount of BK-SIC loss in that model, multiplied by the specified causal effect CE_m on SPV (see Fig. 5a).
+For models with too little initial sea ice, the bias-adjustment function ramps down from zero starting when the BK Seas are ice-free and remains constant after when the model would have been ice-free had it had a realistic initial BK-SIC (see methods).

-Model 10 (CMCC-CESM), for example, exhibits large internal variability but shows a robust SPV weakening reaching almost 10 m s^{-1} at the end of the century (light blue line in Fig. 7c).
-However, this model has almost twice as much BK-SIC compared to observations, and thus the weakening response is likely overestimated.
-Bias adjusting this effect, starting when the BK-SIC loss exceeds the physically possible amount (see blue square in Fig. 7c), roughly halves the projected weakening at the end of the century (thick blue line Fig. 7c) when assuming a causal effect of 0.05.
-An effect of 0.1 would imply almost no SPV change (dashed blue line in Fig. 7c), while that of 0.025 indicates a weakening of only around 7 m s^{-1} (dotted blue line in Fig. 7c).
+Model 10 ("CMCC-CESM"), for example, exhibits large internal variability but shows a robust SPV weakening, reaching almost 10 m/s at the end of the century (light blue line in Fig. 7c).
+However, this model has almost twice too much BK-SIC compared to observations and thus the weakening response is likely overestimated.
+Bias-adjusting this effect, starting when the BK-SIC loss exceeds the physically possible amount (see blue square in Fig. 7c), roughly halves the projected weakening at the end of the century (thick blue line Fig. 7c) when assuming a causal effect of 0.05.
+An effect of 0.1 would imply almost no SPV change (dashed blue line in Fig. 7c) while that of 0.025 indicates a weakening of only around 7 m/s (dotted blue line in Fig. 7c).

-In contrast, model 28 (MIROC-ESM) is the model with the most pronounced SPV strengthening of approximately 5 m s^{-1} at the end of the century (thin red line in Fig. 7c).
-Interestingly, the strengthening only starts after the BK seas have become ice-free (red square in Fig. 7c), which is consistent with the overall findings of this study.
+In contrast, model 28 ("MIROC-ESM") is the model with the most pronounced SPV strengthening of approximately 5 m/s at the end of the century (thin red line in Fig. 7c).
+Interestingly, the strengthening only starts after the BK Seas have become ice-free (red square in Fig. 7c), consistent with the overall findings of this study.
 As the model has too little BK sea ice compared to observations, the projected pronounced strengthening is unrealistic.
-Adjusting for this bias leads to a strengthening of only about 2.5 m s^{-1} (thick red line in Fig. 7c) when assuming a causal effect of 0.05 and would even imply no change when assuming an effect of 0.1 (dashed red line in Fig. 7c).
+Adjusting for this bias leads to a strengthening of only about 2.5 m/s (thick red line in Fig. 7c) when assuming a causal effect of 0.05, and would even imply no change when assuming an effect of 0.1 (dashed red line in Fig. 7c).